APA (CoA) Accredited Doctoral Internship in Clinical Psychology (one year)

-Advanced training in a Level I Trauma Center and safety net hospital
+Training in a Level I Trauma Center and safety net hospital

 About Our Program

 Welcome to the Hennepin County Medical Center (HCMC) Psychology Internship Program website.
 We appreciate your interest in our internship program, which is accredited by the Commission on Accreditation (CoA) of the American Psychological Association (APA) and we hope that you will find the following information useful as you search for prospective internship programs.
 Questions related to the program’s accredited status should be directed to the Commission on Accreditation:

-We believe that a good match between the intern and the internship program is essential.
-While we emphasize a strong foundation in assessment, consultation, and intervention, we also strive to individualize the internship experience.
+The HCMC Psychology Internship Program offers both Adult and Child tracks.
 Our setting offers interns the opportunity to work with an ethnically, culturally, and socioeconomically diverse patient population.
 In addition, being part of a large teaching hospital and level I trauma center provides our interns many unique training experiences.

 Salary and Benefits